go-gorm/gorm.io/pages/docs/has_one.md

 The field's name is usually generated with `has one` model's type plus its `primary key`, for the above example it is `UserID`.

-When you give a credit card to the user, its will save the User's `ID` into its `UserID` field.
+When you give a credit card to the user, it will save the User's `ID` into its `UserID` field.

 If you want to use another field to save the relationship, you can change it with tag `foreignKey`, e.g: